 IFRS 16, Leases.
 IFRS 16 was issued in January 2016, significantly revising the way in which companies account for leases by requiring almost all leases to be included on the balance sheet of lessees.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted for companies that also apply IFRS 15, Revenue from Contracts with Customers.
-The Company continues to evaluate the potential impact of IFRS 16 on the financial statements which, therefore, remains unknown at this time.
+The Company has determined that the office space lease restatement related to IFRS 16 will have a material impact on its financial statements beginning in 2019.